mike632t/x11-calc/README.md

 ### Latest News

+14 Apr 24

+   - Allows the display seperators on the SPICE series to be changed to the use european format, effectivly cutting the jumper on the power supply board using the `-e, --euro` option - MT

 12 Apr 24

    - Allows the size of the window to be adjusted using the `--zoom n` option